marcglasberg/i18n_extension/README.md

 Finally, there is a problem regarding `Locale.toString()` use of underscores when printing the language code.

-Both the Unicode Locale Identifier (ULI) and the BCP47 Locale Identifier use hyphens instead of underscores.
+Both the Unicode Locale Identifier (ULI) and the IETF BCP47 language tags use hyphens instead of underscores.
 For example, the ULI/BCP47 for American English is `en-US`, and not `en_US`.
 The reason why `Locale` uses underscores in its `toString()` method is because libraries like ICU (International Components for Unicode) and Java